 Do you believe that your grandparent, parent, spouse, child or other loved one was abused, neglected or mistreated while residing in a Crawford County nursing facility?
 If so, we encourage you to take immediate legal action to hold those responsible for causing them harm legally and financially accountable.

-The Arkansas Nursing Home Law Center Attorneys have represented many victims of mistreatment by the hands of their caregivers.
-Our team of attorneys have extensive knowledge in the state healthcare system and use civil tort law to ensure our clients receive the highest amount of monetary recovery for their losses.
+The Arkansas nursing home abuse attorneys have represented many victims of mistreatment by the hands of their caregivers.
+Our team of affiliated attorneys have extensive knowledge in the state healthcare system and use civil tort law to ensure our clients receive the highest amount of monetary recovery for their losses.
 Contact us today so we can begin working on your case now.